dmarti/firefox-container-build/README.md

-# Let's build Firefox with Earthly
+# Let's build Firefox in a container

 Trying to get a reasonable Firefox build done in a container environment.